Yoshihide Suga: Resignation

 On 3 September 2021, Suga announced that he would not seek re-election as the head of its governing party.
 This announcement followed his approval ratings being at an all-time low (below 30% in recent polls) as the nation struggled with its worst wave of COVID-19 infections ahead of the general election that year.
 His resignation would become effective on 30 September 2021, a day after the Liberal Democratic leadership election.
 Suga's announcement came at a press conference where a LDP leadership reshuffle was to be announced; although Suga had reportedly been fully intent on running as of the day before, both Shinzo Abe and Taro Aso refused to cooperate further with Suga's leadership in conversations on the evening of the 2nd, leading to Suga's surprise announcement the next morning.

 On 29 September 2021, the LDP elected former foreign minister Fumio Kishida as new leader of the party and virtually making the prime minister-designate of Japan.
 Kishida replaced Suga on 4 October 2021.

+Retirement

+Suga continued to represent the Kanagawa 2nd district constituency after stepping down from his role as prime minister.
+On 16 January 2026, multiple media outlets reported that Suga would not run in an anticipated snap election that was likely to be called by then-prime minister Sanae Takaichi, instead deciding to retire from public office.
+He officially announced plans for his retirement to reporters in Yokohama the next day.
+Suga said that he had considered the timing of his retirement since turning 70, and would give way to the next generation.